szelongq/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `addHoursWorked 5 hw/5 o/5` adds 5 hours worked and 5 hours of overtime to the 5th employee in the employee book.
-* `find Sam` followed by `addHoursWorked 2 o/5` adds 5 hours of overtime to the 2nd employee in the results of the `find` command.
+* `find n/Sam` followed by `addHoursWorked 2 o/5` adds 5 hours of overtime to the 2nd employee in the results of the `find` command.

 ### Remove number of hours worked/overtime from an employee : `removeHoursWorked`